Trump thanks Kim as North Korea transfers remains of Korean War soldiers

 The United States has blocked a request by the International Olympic Committee to transfer sports equipment to North Korea so its athletes can participate in the Olympic Games, United Nations diplomats said on Thursday.

-Before Friday’s transfer of remains by Pyongyang, the United States and North Korea had worked on so-called joint field activities to recover Korean War remains from 1996-2005.
+Before Friday’s transfer of remains, the United States and North Korea had worked on so-called joint field activities to recover Korean War remains from 1996-2005.
 Washington halted those operations, citing concerns about the safety of its personnel as Pyongyang stepped up its nuclear program.

 More than 400 caskets of remains found in North Korea were returned to the United States between the 1990s and 2005, with the bodies of some 330 other Americans also accounted for, according to the Defense POW/MIA Accounting Agency.